Vintage - wrought iron candlesticks and silver-plated leaves

 Description

 Set of silvered iron table candlesticks resting on a triangular lacquered wood base with a stone imitation.
-The candlesticks are made of wrought iron and silver-plated leaves, shaped with rounded rams' heads, featuring three E14 light points (to be improved).
+The candlesticks are made of wrought iron and silver-plated leaves, formed from shaped rams' heads with three E14 light points (to be improved).
 The lamps are currently non-functional and date from around 1960.
 The bases have colored drops, as shown in the photos.
 Italy, circa 1970.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV style.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
 The next style is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces of furniture, literally dripping with glamour and playing a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items even more.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
-An important style is also the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
-Renaissance style was quite heavy and bulky.
-It used brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly understood chest furniture.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An equally significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a profound mark on furniture-making art.
+Renaissance furniture was quite heavy and massive.
+It featured brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired this style, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
-This is a manifestation of admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture in this style, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+And this ultimately matters to the buyer, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details